AlecSchwager/Flask-Demo/README.md

+# Project Name
+*Flask Application Demo*

+# What Did I Learn?
+*This project taught me how to use Flask and create Flask apps using Jinja templates, as well as reinforced my knowledge of Python.*

-# Flask Demo
+# Installation Instructions
-Basic structure for starting a Flask project with Jinja templates

----
 1. Clone this repository to local computer

 2. Create a new virtual environment